Stuffed Bunny Tail Pretzel Bites

 - sea salt crystals (I use pink salt, because it has more nutrients in it.)

-Vegan Pretzel Dough Directions
+Vegan Stuffed Soft Pretzel Directions

 Heat your oven to 400º, and bring a large pot of water to boil.

 Divide the dough into 16 equal pieces–or as many bunny tails as you want to make, adding flour as needed to keep it from sticking to your hands.
+(Make sure you don’t leave the towel you used to cover the dough on the stove or you might start a fire like I did.
+Who knew kitchen towels were so flammable???)

 Roll each piece into a ball and then flatten with your hands until you have a thin flat circle.